django/deps/draft/XXXX-dissolve-core.rst

 team.
 Membership in this team is open to anyone who wants it, and the business of the Framework team will be carried out in public on the django-developers mailing list.
-Membership in the Framework team shall be conferred automatically upon joining that mailing list.
+Membership in the Framework team shall be conferred automatically upon joining that mailing list, and includes the right to vote in technical decisions.
+Voting privileges for elections of the Technical Board will be conferred as explained below, in the section regarding elections of the Technical Board.

 The Framework team shall operate on a consensus model.
 Whenever any member of the Framework team wishes to get feedback on code, design